Ibinou/iTweakHub/README.md

 ## What you get
 - An app with sleek and modern UI
 - An app to sign and install your favourite apps
-- An app to get tutorials about the sideloading
+- An app to import any AltStore source
 - An app to download all the iPA's of your favorite apps

 ## Sources